urho3d/urho3d/Readme.txt

 - iOS: OpenGL ES 2.0 capable GPU.

-SSE requirement can be removed by commenting out the line "set (ENABLE_SSE 1)" from the root CMakeLists.txt.
+SSE requirement can be eliminated by commenting out lines that enable it from the root CMakeLists.txt.

 Desktop build process
 ---------------------